 Digital Humanities Summer Fellowships - Graduate Students

 4 awards granted each year.
 Applications considered in fall funding round only.

-Eligibility: UW doctoral students who have passed their qualifying exams by the deadline for application and who will receive no other funding during the term of the award.
+Eligibility: UW doctoral students who have completed their master's degrees by the deadline for application and who will receive no other funding during the term of the award.
 Please contact the Simpson Center if you have questions about your eligibility.

-Description: The Digital Humanities Dissertation Summer Fellowships support scholars whose dissertations use digital technologies in innovative and intensive ways and/or explore the historical, social, aesthetic, and cross-cultural implications of digital cultures.
+Description: The Digital Humanities Summer Fellowships for Graduate Students support scholars whose projects use digital technologies in innovative and intensive ways and/or explore the historical, social, aesthetic, and cross-cultural implications of digital cultures.

 We are particularly interested in projects that address the goal of reaching beyond the border between the academy and the larger public.
 We also encourage applications from scholars using the open source multimodal authoring and publishing platform Scalar for long-form digital scholarship; the Simpson Center is an affiliate of the Alliance for Networking Visual Culture, which developed Scalar.

 Digital projects may be conceived as a complement to a print project.

-Terms of Award: Dissertators will receive $6,500 in summer salary (including benefits) as well as a research budget of $2,000, which may be used for travel, purchase of digital collections, participation in digital humanities workshops, such as the University of Victoria’s Digital Humanities Summer Institute, etc. Research funds remain available to fellows until the following June.
+Terms of Award: Students will receive $6,500 in summer salary (including benefits) as well as a research budget of $2,000, which may be used for travel, purchase of digital collections, participation in digital humanities workshops, such as the University of Victoria’s Digital Humanities Summer Institute, etc. Research funds remain available to fellows until the following June.
 The intended use of these funds for these purposes does not need to be outlined in the proposal.

 Summer Residency: Participation in the six to eight weekly late afternoon meetings of the Digital Humanities Commons is required; this fellowship is not appropriate for those whose projects require time away from the university in the summer.

 - Proposal Narrative.
 Limit 1,750 words (approximately six double-spaced pages).